alfonsoristorato/wiremock-docker-easy-extensions/README.md

 ### Directory Structure

-In order to use this tool, there will need to be a directory (representing the top-level package of your extensions)with the following structure:
+In order to use this tool, there will need to be a directory with the following structure:

 ```
-rootPackage/
+aDirectory/
 ├── __files/                                        # (Required) Directory for WireMock `__files` files.
 │   └── response.json                               # (Optional) If provided, it will be copied to the WireMock container's `__files` directory
-├── subPackage/                                     # Contains extension source code.
-Classes can also be in the root.
+├── extensions/                                     # Contains extension source code.
+Classes can also be in the parent directory.
 │   ├── AJavaClass.java
 │   └── AKotlinClass.kt
 ├── mappings/                                       # (Required) Directory for WireMock `mappings` files.